Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.Artifacts/samples/Sample1_HelloWorldPipeline.md

-# Create, Retrieve and Delete a Synapse Pipelines
+# Create, Retrieve and Delete Synapse Pipelines

 This sample demonstrates basic operations with two core classes in this library: PipelineClient and PipelineResource.
 PipelineClient is used to call the Azure Synapse Pipeline service - each method call sends a request to the service's REST API.
 PipelineResource is an entity that represents a pipeline within Synapse.
 The sample walks through the basics of adding, retrieving, and deleting pipeline.
 To get started, you'll need a connection endpoint to Azure Synapse.
 See the README for links and instructions.